Gang Show: Gang Shows around the world

 Since the first in London, productions have been organised around the world, Ireland, Australia, New Zealand and Canada.
-While individual in character, they share the ethos of Reader's concept and have common elements, often including a finale performance of "Crest of a Wave".

 In 1958 Reader went to Chicago to produce and direct the first Gang Show in America.
 He returned to Chicago next year to guide the second.
 Reader first went to Chicago in 1920 as a teenager and began his stage career there.

 Newcastle Gang Show started in April 1937 followed by Peterborough Gang Show in November 1937 and apart from the war years has run ever since.
 Harpenden Gang Show has performed every year since 1949, making it the longest continuously running Gang Show in the world.